hasura/agentic-data-access-benchmark/README.md

 [^41]: From Local to Global: A Graph RAG Approach to Query-Focused Summarization
 [^42]: Recent Advances and Challenges in Task-oriented Dialog Systems
 [^43]: PARADISE: A Framework for Evaluating Spoken Dialogue Agents
+[^44]: Grounding and Evaluation for Large Language Models: Practical Challenges and Lessons Learned
+[^45]: Few-shot Fine-tuning vs. In-context Learning: A Fair Comparison and Evaluation